ryandebraalsnhu/computer-graphics-portfolio/README.md

 ## What new development strategies did you use while working on your 3D scene?

 During the course of this project, I used alot more guess and check than I am normally comfortable with using.
-Without the aid of CAD I needed to constantly build and run my application to determine if the picture in my head matched what was rendered on to the screen.
+Without the aid of CAD I needed to constantly build and run my application to determine if the picture in my head matched what was rendered on screen.

 ## How did iteration factor into your development?

 It was essential.
-The shear complexity of the final project was the culmination of over 40 hours work of work, which just wouldn't have been possible to do without delegating those efforts over the duration of the entire course.
+The shear complexity of the final project was the culmination of over 40 hours of work, which would have been impossible to do without delegating those efforts over the duration of the entire course.

 ## How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?

-I think the existing development strategies that I use in my professional life worked, however if I were able to give advise to my past self (or to future students in your class) it would be to better familiarize myself with the way C++ structure it's applications.
+I think the existing development strategies that I use in my professional life worked well.
+However, if I were able to give advice to my past self (or to future students in this class) it would be to better familiarize yourself with the way C++ structures an application.

 I lost hours of productively simply trying to get header files to read from eachother in the correct order.
 When it finally did work, I had sort of a "Frakenstein" system cobbled together.